goopey7/unreal-support.nvim/README.md

-# Develop on Unreal Engine 5.3 with Neovim - WIP
+# Develop on Unreal Engine 5.3 with Neovim

 ## Quickstart
 Install with your favorite plugin manager